-Points of Emphasis for the 2022 - 2023 School Year
+Points of Emphasis for the 2023 - 2024 School Year

 - A formal dress code will be implemented for all formal events sponsored by Oxford High School. - No "slacking" will be allowed by the students during school hours or at any school related events. - Students are to go to their class immediately when the bell rings.
-Do not stay in the hall. - No food, drinks, or gum are to be brought into the school building. - All shirts must be tucked in following Code of Student Conduct guidelines.
-Shirts must be long enough to remain tucked in whether standing or sitting.
+Do not stay in the hall - No food, drinks, or gum are to be brought into the school building.